 These Blood Orange Avocado Crostini are an unexpected but delicious combination.
-The sweet blood orange with creamy avocado are so yummy with a sprinkle of sea salt and balsamic vinegar.
+The sweet blood orange with creamy avocado are so yummy with a sprinkle of sea salt and drizzle of manuka honey.
 Plus crostini are just so prefect with anything!
 And the avocado provides healthy fats while blood oranges provide plenty of vitamin C.

 Serve these at your next gathering (like, ahem, your Super Bowl party, and you’ll be a hero for bringing such a healthy and beautiful snack.
 People will not be able to get enough.
 No matter which team wins, you know you will!

-Blood Orange Avocado Crostini are tiny versions of everyone's favorite snack topped with beautiful blood oranges and balsamic vinegar.
+Blood Orange Avocado Crostini are tiny versions of everyone's favorite snack topped with beautiful blood oranges and honey.
 They're a delicious, easy and healthy appetizer! (vegetarian)